leadstar116/react-promo-code-app/README.md

 ## Main Functionalities of App

 ### Home page (browse with search)
-- The page would be located on the root url ​`/` - display the users in a grid.
+- The page would be located on the root url ​`/`
 - Show each promo code data
 - Ability to filter service by name.
 - Ability to reset filter.